nhn/tui.editor/plugins/code-syntax-highlight/README.md

 ### Create Instance

 When you set up a plugin function, you must set it with an option.
-The option has `highlighter`, and you need to import [`Prism.js`](https://www.npmjs.com/package/prismjs) before creating an instance and set it to the value of that option.
+The option has `highlighter`, and you need to import [`prismjs`](https://www.npmjs.com/package/prismjs) before creating an instance and set it to the value of that option.

-The main bundle file of `Prism.js` contains just several language pack it supports.
-So we provides the bundle file(`toastui-editor-plugin-code-syntax-highlight-all.js`) to import all languages you need in `Prism.js`.
+The main bundle file of `prismjs` contains just several language pack it supports.
+So we provides the bundle file(`toastui-editor-plugin-code-syntax-highlight-all.js`) to import all languages you need in `prismjs`.

 #### Basic